-Home / All U.S. CBD set for sale at drugstore giant CVS & more of the week’s top cannabis business news (SLIDESHOW) By MJBizDaily StaffMarch 22, 2019 - Updated December 17, 2021 SHARE Women, minority execs show few gains in U.S. cannabis industry, according to the latest data from the MJBiz Diversity, Inclusion and Equity Report.
+Home / All U.S. CBD set for sale at drugstore giant CVS & more of the week’s top cannabis business news (SLIDESHOW) By MJBizDaily StaffMarch 22, 2019 - Updated December 17, 2021 SHARE Ranks of women, minority cannabis execs rebound to pre-pandemic levels, according to the latest data from the MJBiz Diversity, Inclusion and Equity Report.
 Get your copy here.
 (Click on the orange arrows to advance the slideshow.)
 CVS emerges as a new sales outlet for Curaleaf hemp-derived CBD topicals, Florida medical marijuana patients can buy smokable flower, New Jersey looks short on the votes necessary for adult-use cannabis legalization – plus other important news from around the MJ space.
 A potential no-go in New Jersey New Jersey edged closer toward legalizing adult-use marijuana when Senate and Assembly committees approved identical bills and sent the measure to the full Legislature for a vote as early as Monday.
 But Gov. Phil Murphy said Thursday the measure is short of the votes needed to pass.
 MJBizDaily takeaway: New Jersey’s sprint to be the first state to legalize a full-fledged adult-use program through its Legislature is now in doubt.
 Murphy must first garner enough votes to get the deal done, and that may prove no easy task.
 US House will consider marijuana banking bill A bill to provide federal protection for banks serving state-legal marijuana businesses is scheduled for markup next week by the U.S. House Financial Services Committee, a notable development for cannabis banking legislation.
 The bill, known as the SAFE Banking Act, would bar federal bank regulators from punishing banks for working with cannabis businesses complying with state laws.
 MJBizDaily takeaway: The SAFE Banking Act has “a great chance” of passing both the Democratic-controlled House and the Republican-controlled Senate, Marijuana Policy Project spokesman Mason Tvert said.
 “We think members of Congress are ready to take action on cannabis policy, and this is an urgent measure that members should be able to get behind.”
 New MMJ rules in the Sooner State Oklahoma’s governor signed into law legislation to oversee the state’s nascent but robust medical cannabis industry.
 Under the new rules, MMJ products will be tested for potency, pesticides, terpene content and heavy metals.
 The regulations also cover packaging and provide a framework for a statewide cannabis traceability system.
 MJBizDaily takeaway: Although the new law will establish industry standards, the rules aren’t expected to slow the state’s rapidly growing market.
 In February, the program’s second full month since it launched, sales totaled $7.2 million.
 RICO settlement suggests such lawsuits can be costly Massachusetts marijuana retailer Healthy Pharms (dispensary shown above) agreed to an out-of-court settlement in a civil racketeering case that relied on federal statutes dubbed “RICO.”
 Neighbors had filed suit to shut down the shop.
 While the amount the retailer agreed to pay was not released, it was described as “significant” and “substantial” by the attorney for the plaintiffs in the case.
 MJBizDaily takeaway: While civil racketeering lawsuits against MJ companies have caught on among anti-cannabis locals, RICO has not yet proved to be a serious threat to the industry.
 It can, however, be an expensive cost of doing business, as exemplified by the Massachusetts settlement.
 Moreover, lengthy court cases can easily cost hundreds of thousands of dollars in attorney fees, which is why settling out of court may be the cheapest option.